Chirag1428/Movie-Recommendation-System/README.md

 The Movie Recommendation System recommends movies similar to a selected title using content-based filtering.
 It leverages textual data such as genres, cast, crew, and keywords to compute movie similarity, helping users discover new titles they may enjoy.

 Project Insights :
-1. Vectorization: Combined features (genre, cast, crew, keywords) into a single text field, and vectorized using CountVectorizer (Bag of Words).
+1. Vectorization: Combined features (genre, cast, crew, keywords) into a single text field.

 2. Preprocessing:

     Removed duplicates and null values